 While red is sensual, pink has a gentler feel and its effect is more soothing.
 Although it is often viewed exclusively as a colour for girls, the great 20th-century colourist John Fowler used pinks like Setting Plaster (opens in new tab) or Pink Ground (opens in new tab) extensively, creating spaces that were soft but still full of impact.

-Green, so often associated with health and good luck, is lush and uplifting.
-It represents the colour of nature.
 If you have a taste for the comfortable style of the English country house, tranquil and muted greens create rooms that are flexible and restful, as well as being the perfect backdrop to shabby-chic furniture and well-loved fabrics.
-They are best used with a traditional white, such as Off-White, to soften the contrast between walls and woodwork.
+They are best used with a traditional white, such as Off-White (opens in new tab), to soften the contrast between walls and woodwork.

-For a more upbeat room, you need to opt for a more vital green, like Cooking Apple.
+For a more upbeat room, you need to opt for a more vital green, like Arsenic (opens in new tab).
 These colours often feature in kitchens because their refreshing, outdoorsy feel gives a room breathing space and creates a happy atmosphere.

 Over the past decade it seems that many designers have crossed over to the dark side for their paint colours.
 People are less concerned about space and more concerned with mood, with the result that deep, saturated colours abound.